Carlos Reinoso

 Carlos Enzo Exzequiel Reinoso Valdenegro (born 7 March 1945) is a Chilean former footballer and manager who recently managed Mexican club UAT.

 He began his career in the 1960s playing for Audax Italiano in his native Chile.
 In 1970 Reinoso was scouted by Mexican club América, with whom he played for nine years.
-He is considered one of the greatest foreign players in Mexican football history, and among the greatest players in Club América history.
+He is considered one of the greatest foreign players in Mexican football history, and widely regarded as the greatest player in Club América history.

 Playing career

 Carlos Reinoso began his playing career playing for boyhood club Audax Italiano, joining them at age 15.
 He played in over 150 games with Audax before he was sold to Club América of Mexico.

 His debut with América came in 1970 in a league match against Atlante.
 Reinoso played in over 200 matches with the Mexican club, winning the league in the 1970–71 and 1975–76 seasons, as well as the Copa México in 1973–74, a Campeón de Campeones cup in 1975–76, a CONCACAF Cup in 1977, and a Copa Interamericana in 1978.
 To date, he is the foreigner with the most games played for Club América, playing in 364 games across all competitions, and with 95 goals he is the club's seventh-highest scorer of all-time.

 In 1979, Reinoso played a season with Deportivo Neza, before retiring and embarking on a coaching career.

 A Chilean international, Reinoso played in 34 matches and scored 7 goals with the national team from 1966 till 1977, and played at the 1974 FIFA World Cup, as well as the 1975 Copa America.